near/docs/docs/roles/developer/examples/near-api-js/examples.md

 ### The `wallet` Interface

-This is an instance of the `nearlib.WalletAccount` class ([view source](https://github.com/near/near-api-js/blob/master/src/wallet-account.ts))
+This is an instance of the `nearApi.WalletAccount` class ([view source](https://github.com/near/near-api-js/blob/master/src/wallet-account.ts))

 **methods**
 - `wallet.requestSignIn(contract, appTitle, successUrl, failureUrl)` directs the current window through the NEAR Wallet authorization flow and back